100 Years of History in the Heights and Counting

 Haskin V. Little became Rector of St. Andrew's Episcopal Church in 1952.

-In 1958 another happy occasion took place.
-A Sunday school wing was added to the back of the church building to serve the growing population of Sunday school attendees.
+In 1958, a Sunday school wing was added to the back of the church building to serve the growing population of Sunday school attendees.

 Reverend Paul Fromberg became the rector of St. Andrew's in February 2000.
 Membership grew, and a mission statement was created.
 The first church picnic and the first vestry and church leaders retreats were held at Camp Allen.
 The Celtic Festival was begun, and St. Andrew's became active in the Houston Heights Association.